| Hybridizing: Plant propagation has two general types: sexual, and asexual or

 longer a problem.
 There are two basic techniques of grafting, one involves grafting onto rooted

 rootstocks and the second involves grafting and rooting the rootstock at the same time.
+1) With a conventional side graft, the rootstock is rooted and grown for about

 2 years before used in the graft.
 Then the scion is grafted to the rootstock and secured with an

+elastic band.
+See the referenced articles below for detailed instructions.
 2) The simultaneous graft and root method involves rootstock that has not been

 rooted.
 The cuttings for the rootstock and the scion are taken at the same time.
 The